-Cod, halibut and trout, seaweed, mushrooms and wild berries, snow hares, grouse and lamb (to name but a few) mean that this awesome landscape dictates our daily menus.
+Coalfish, cod and halibut, seaweed, mushrooms and wild berries, snow hares, grouse and lamb (to name but a few) mean that this awesome landscape dictates our daily menus.
 We are fortunate that immediately on exiting the kitchen door we step straight into a wild larder that would set any chef’s mind fizzing with ideas.

 Returning home with salty hair or soggy boots at Holmen, the fishing rod or basket are kitchen utensils as equally important as the spoon and pot.
 While gathering is a daily activity for the kitchen we wholly encourage you to come and pick tender sorrel and chanterelles with us or handover your catch.

 Being an island community ruled by weather means that it is not always easy to take delivery from the mainland.
 This has only made us want to understand the capabilities of the Lofoten produce more and impose less from far away sources.

 Tangy local cheeses, herbal teas, delicious goat meat and pork… there are also wonderful vegetables available year round due to our close proximity to the gulf stream.
 We are building an ever increasing list of local suppliers, wonderful folk who not only grow animals and plants specifically for us but generously share their specific expertise, as is the Norwegian way.
 Even the dining plates at Holmen Lofoten are custom-made by celebrated local potter Gunvor Anita.